 Simplified Technical English (ASD-STE100) is an international standard for using English in technical documentation.
 It’s designed for English speakers of all levels and uses simplified grammar and terminology.
 This improves understandability and prevents mistakes.
 Standards like this are especially important in technical documentation and in the translation of manuals.

-To create a Target, follow these steps:
+To create the ASD-STE100 style guide, follow these steps:

 -